ZaPeZaPe/ZaPeZaPe/README.md

 ---

-> “Automation is to your time what compounding is to your money.” – James Clear
+> “Automation is to your time what compounding is to your money.” – Rory Vaden